manni8436/MS2-Project/README.md

 ## FEATURES

 ## FUTURE IMPLEMENTATIONS

 * To add a timer that counts to zero
-* Score board which will keep track of all the games been played and scores
+* Scoreboard which will keep track of all the games been played and scores
 * Music in the background

 ## KNOWN BUGS

 1. While styling my page, I realised that my footer was a lighter colour then my header, upon looking into dev tools and to see if there is any issues, none were found, I also changed to a different colour to see if it would do the same and the second colour, the same thing happened.